M. Adelle Hazlett: Secret society

-Activism (1870s-90s)
+Activism (1870s–90s)

 Speech endorsing women's enfranchisement 1871

 At the Second Decade Meeting in 1871 for the national women's rights movement, Adelle Hazlett was among several other well-known women's rights speakers from around the country, such as Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott.
 Hazlett made a speech in Apollo Hall calling for women's suffrage.
 Using rhetorical questions about disrespect and injustice, Hazlett used this speech to support her fight for suffrage.
 Hazlett compares women to paupers and men to enslavers to make the point on women's disenfranchisement.
 The speech also compared women's status at the time to that of a caged bird and made the argument that a bird's nature does not change while being free.
 Hazlett stated, "The men of this Republic thus declare themselves the champions of liberty.
 But what of one half of America's own citizens?
 Bow your heads, oh ye law-makers, and blush for shame that ye place the crown of citizenship upon the brows of men, who are the off-shoots, the dregs, the scum of European Dynasties; yet practically say your own wives and daughters are not worthy to wear it!
 They have helped you to conquer independence, to protect if from rebellion and treason, and this is their reward."Hazlett earned herself a reputation for being an impactful orator.
 The Chicago Tribune reported that Hazlett was the "brightest speaker of the convention," because of this speech.

 Allen County Suffrage Society convention of 1871

 Beulah and Lindley Ninde, temperance and women's rights activists, formed the Allen County Suffrage Society in 1871.
-The convention that followed in March promoting women's rights and saw suffrage as a solution to women's disenfranchisement.
+The convention that followed in March promoted women's rights and saw suffrage as a solution to women's disenfranchisement.
 Catharine Waite, a Chicago women's rights activist and journalist, spoke with Adelle Hazlett on equal opportunities for women.
 They argued that equal rights for women would not disrupt the women's domestic role in society but that they would allow women a way to support themselves.
 While the convention was successful with a large turnout, they were still met with resistance as Hazlett had expected.